oliverroick/oliverroick.net/_posts/2019-02-11-feed-to-email-nea.md

 How do I read these days?

 I subscribed to a newspaper – a printed one – to stay up-to-date with current topics.
 The friendly neighbourhood mailman delivers it to my postbox once a week.
-It’s like getting a weekly summary of all the topics that were important; a static list that doesn’t grow, no-one is going to shout “READ THIS TOO” in my face.
+I like getting a weekly summary of all the topics that were important; a static list that doesn’t grow, no-one is going to shout “READ THIS TOO” in my face.

 On the Web, I want to read the same way; so I’m back to good old feeds.
 They come with more signal and less noise.
 That’s why I’m now offering an [Atom Feed](/atom.xml) here too.
 I never particularly liked feed-reader applications, though.
 It’s just another thing on my computer that interrupts me when I don’t want to be interrupted.
 And I don't need an app to follow the five to ten sources I want to read regularly.